Lehrter-Lab/CGEM/qdmvideo/readme.md

 The colormap legends for each animation are shown here: [QDM Legends](https://github.com/oybcst/CGEM/blob/main/qdmvideo/qdmlegends.png) and
 [ERA5 Legends](https://github.com/oybcst/CGEM/blob/main/qdmvideo/eralegends.png).

+(The coloring for temperature colormap is different in those images, because I decided I liked RedWhiteBlue better than RedYellowBlue after I saved the png for qdmlegends.)

 Differences were handled by the following.
 - Temperature: for QDM, did colormap from 10-35(C), for ERA5, from 281.1-308.1(K)
 - Precipitation: for QDM, 0-40mm, ERA5 from 0.0-0.04m